drivenboy/More-Projects/README.md

 # More-Projects
-Not all the projects are transparent and most of my exceptional projects are meant to be very confidential and hence set to private.
+NOTE: Not all the projects are transparent and most of my exceptional projects are meant to be very confidential and hence set to private.
 If you would like to view them for some reason, kindly contact me via my email----> prudhvir311@gmail.com